SlenderShield/sportification_fe/replit.md

 - react-native-dotenv for environment configuration

 **Development Tools**
-- TypeScript for type safety
+- TypeScript 5.9.3 with strict mode and modern module resolution
-- ESLint with @react-native/eslint-config for code quality
+- ESLint 9.15 with @react-native/eslint-config for code quality
-- Prettier for code formatting
+- Prettier 3.3.3 for code formatting
-- Jest for unit testing
+- Jest 29.7 for unit testing
-- Babel with react-native-dotenv plugin for environment variables
+- Babel 7.26 with react-native-dotenv plugin for environment variables